NDG-Remote/rag_agent/docs/architecture.md

 ## Color Code in Tkinter GUI

-The RAC Agent displays every tool call on the GUI with specific color codes:
+The RAG Agent displays every tool call on the GUI with specific color codes:

 - **Callings:** Yellow
 - **Results:** Blue